The Palace

 The Restoration and Renewal Programme, working collaboratively with the collection custodians in the two Houses of Parliament, will co-ordinate the removal of all these cultural treasures and help ensure they are kept safe during the work on the Palace.
 A full assessment of the historic furniture and works of art across the Parliamentary Estate has already started.

-While the Restoration and Renewal Programme will lead on the removal of the Historic Furniture and Decorative Arts Collection, the Parliamentary Art Collection and the Architectural Fabric Collection, the parliamentary authorities are leading on the relocation of the Libraries and Archives.
+While the Restoration and Renewal Programme will lead on the removal of the Historic Furniture and Decorative Arts Collection, the Parliamentary Art Collection and the Architectural Fabric Collection, the parliamentary authorities will lead on the relocation of the Libraries.
+The Archives Relocation Programme is leading on the relocation of the Parliamentary Archives.
 Through the Archives Relocation Programme, some four million records are being transferred from their historic home in the Palace’s Victoria Tower to the National Archives in Kew.

 Not all the heritage items will be moved however.
 For example, there are over 50 wall paintings and numerous marble and bronze statues which will need to be protected in situ.
 Many of the heritage items in the Palace are displayed in working areas or remain in everyday use and so the Programme also provides a unique opportunity for Parliament to undertake specialist conservation and cleaning.